 UNIVERSAL ACCESS AND SOCIAL JUSTICE

 Everybody should be guaranteed access to sufficient and affordable energy.
-Some 1.6 billion people, or 20% of the world’s population, do not have regular access to electricity while the number of people who cannot pay their high energy bills is increasing.
-Reducing energy consumption and ending poverty have to go hand in hand.
+Some 1.6 billion people – or 20% of the world’s population – do not have regular access to electricity, and the number of people who cannot pay their energy bills is increasing.
+Energy poverty and the location of fossil fuel mining and production sites disproportionately affect marginalised communities, including people of colour and indigenous populations.
+Reducing energy consumption and ending poverty must go hand in hand.
 The energy system should prioritise the needs of communities, households and marginalised people.